Mirkazemi/CollaborativeCoding/Tutorial.md

 	new file:   helloworld.py
 ```
-The state of repository tells us that ```helloworld.py``` is ready to be committed.
-So let's commit it and add a message using ```-m``` option.
+The state of the repository tells us that ```helloworld.py``` is ready to be committed.
+So let's commit it and add a message using the ```-m``` option.
 The message should be a short description of the changes being committed.
 ```console
 $ git commit -m "adding helloworld.py to the code"
 ```
 ### Commit history
 After several commits you can look back to the history of the commits.
-Until now we only had a single commits let do two other ones and then review the history of commits.
-The first commit was after we writing ```helloworld.py```.
-For the second commit, we write the the german and french version of hello world code.
-For the third one we edit all three files by adding associated langauge to the output of the print function.
+Until now we only had a single commit, let’s make two other ones and then review the history of commits.
+The first commit was after we wrote ```helloworld.py```.
+For the second commit, we write the german and french version of hello world code.
+For the third one we edit all three files by adding associated language to the output of the print function.

 Second commit:
 ```console